testomatio/migrate-testrail/README.md

 * **Duplucation of steps in test cases**

-This is can happen if the template of the testcase changed and TestRail keeps data from both templates.
+This can happen if the template of the testcase changed and TestRail keeps data from both templates.
 Switch to branch `opt/template-fields-sync` to handle this case.
 See: https://github.com/testomatio/migrate-testrail/pull/6

 ```
 git checkout opt/template-fields-sync